sbutler-nerdery/dot-NET-stuff-to-remember/README.md

   - (Project Complete) How to unit test EF backed business objects with FakeItEasy.
   - How to unit test an MVC Controller
   - How to use a sitemap
+  - How to put together a mobile project